LowLevelDaniel/COIL/coil/isa.md

 - **type**: Specifies the data type of the operand (see type.md)
 - **data**: The actual data, with size determined by type and qualifier

+The type information in operands is used to determine the specific implementation of the operation (e.g., integer addition vs. floating-point addition).

 ## Operand Qualifiers

 ```c